Crypto Inverse-Power Options and Fractional Stochastic Volatility: Specification analysis

 where $\Gf(\cdot,\cdot)$ is the (upper) incomplete gamma function.
 Then, using the primitive $\int\Gf(d,z)\dd z=z\Gf(d,z)-\Gf(d+1,z)$, $z\in\mathbb{R}$, along with the fact that $\Gf(d+1)=d\Gf(d)$, the integral of $H$ is also easily computed to be

 for fixed $0\leq t_{0}<t$.

-The type-II kernel that appeared in [Wang and Xia, 2022] \cite{WX} was designed to match the usual Ornstein--Uhlenbeck process driven by a fractional process with the Riemann--Liouville kernel.
+The type-II kernel appearing in [Wang and Xia, 2022] \cite{WX} was designed to match the usual Ornstein--Uhlenbeck process driven by a fractional process with the Riemann--Liouville kernel.
 In particular, by choosing

 one has the Volterra-type stochastic differential equation ($\Q$-a.s.):

 The long-run average in this case is $\lim_{t\rightarrow\infty}\E[A_{t}]=m+\E[Y_{1}]\1_{\{d=1\}}/\kappa$, which always coincides with the mean-reverting level in the short-range dependence case ($d<1$).
 Notably, unlike $h_{1}$, $h_{2}$ involves complex values for the powers and the incomplete gamma functions and extra care must be taken for its computation; it may also take negative values, despite the integrability of its right tail.
 As before, using the primitive of the incomplete gamma function we obtain the tail-integrated kernel